 Situated at the gateway to Royal Deeside, Leys Estate has evolved dynamically over the years; reflecting the demands placed upon it from a changing world but staying true to its long-developed roots in the local environment and community.

 The Burnetts of Leys have had a connection to the lands of the north-east of Scotland since 1323, upon receiving a royal charter from King Robert the Bruce for their support during the Scottish wars of independence.

 The designation ‘of Leys’ as applied to these lands emerged about 1446 and referred to the property and area around the Loch of Leys – situated to the north of the town of Banchory and west of Crathes Castle.
 The early family home was located on a crannog (a partial or entirely artificial island) on the Loch – sometimes referred to as the ‘Castle’ of Leys – in a marshy area close to Raemoir, naturally suitable for its security and ease of defence.
-The picture above shows the site of the crannog.

 The family later built Crathes Castle, constructed in the Scottish Baronial style, which remained the family home until it was gifted to the National Trust for Scotland in 1952.